 Will Fraud and Deed Fraud Can Also Be The Basis of Fraud and Breach of Fiduciary Duty Lawsuits

-Texas Will Fraud Lawyer Jason Coomer handles breach of fiduciary duty lawsuits and claims where probate fraud, guardian fraud, executor fraud, Will fraud, Will forgeries, misuse of a power of attorney, or other malfeasance has occurred.
+Texas Will Fraud Lawyer Jason Coomer handles breach of fiduciary duty lawsuits and claims where probate fraud, guardian fraud, executor fraud, Will fraud, deed fraud, misuse of a power of attorney, or other malfeasance has occurred.
 As a Texas Will Fraud Lawyer & Texas Will Forgery Lawyer, he helps beneficiaries, heirs, and families seek compensation from Executors that have intentionally stolen or negligently lost money and other property from an estate.

-Administrators like Executors have a duty under Texas probate law to properly manage and distribute an estate.
+Administrators and Executors have a duty under Texas probate law to properly manage and distribute an estate.
 Administrators have to take an oath to fulfill Texas law in managing an estate.
 Failure to comply with Texas probate can result in a breach of fiduciary duty lawsuit against the administrator for failure to comply with the decedent's wishes.

-Administrators that commit fraud or negligently lose or destroy assets in an estate can be held responsible under Texas law for wrongful acts.
+Administrators who commit fraud or lose or destroy assets in an estate can be held responsible under Texas law for wrongful acts.
 If you are an heir or beneficiary of a estate that has been mismanaged, it is important to hire a Texas Negligent or Fraudulent Administrator Lawyer that can help rightful heirs and beneficiaries seek compensation for theft or negligence by an administrator.